 About sleep problems in autistic children and teenagers

-All children can sometimes have problems getting to sleep and staying asleep.
-Autistic children can have particular sleep and settling difficulties, including:
+All children can have problems getting to sleep and staying asleep.
+Autistic children can have particular sleep and settling problems, including:

 - irregular sleeping and waking patterns – for example, lying awake until very late or waking very early in the morning